aws-samples/aws-online-data-migration-workshop/README.md

 **WORKSHOP MODULES**
 --------------------

-This workshop encompasses 5 hands-on workshop activity modules, and a final clean-up module
+This lab workshop encompasses hands-on modules which NEED TO COMPLETED AS PER THE ORDER below, and a final clean-up module

 **Module 1** - DEPLOY WORKSHOP RESOURCES